Top 10 Fabulous Hikes and Peaks in Norway

 Time: from 3 to 4 hours

 How to get there.
-As you can read above, Gaustatoppen is located in the proximity of the Norwegian capital.
+As you can read above, Gaustatoppen is located in proximity to the Norwegian capital.
 Usually, the trek starts from the town of Rjukan.
-There are daily bus departures from Oslo, Skien and Porsgrunn to Rjukan.
+There are daily bus departures from Oslo, Skien, and Porsgrunn to Rjukan.

 Distance: 5 km